Associate Dean for Undergraduate Academic Affairs

-Students enrolled in engineering and related degree curricula may gain experience and knowledge about a professional field of interest by enrolling in the practicum program.
-Additional information may be obtained from the Advising Office in Room E-102 Floyd Hall.
+Students enrolled in engineering and related degree majors may gain experience and knowledge about a professional field of interest by enrolling in the cooperative education program.
+Additional information may be obtained from the Office of Advising and Student Success in Room E-102 Floyd Hall.

-While on the job, students can enroll in a practicum course in their disciplines.
+While on the job, students can enroll in a co-op course in their disciplines.
 During their employment periods, students are paid an appropriate salary by their employer.
-Single semester practicum work experiences are also available.
+Single semester co-op work experiences are also available.

-Practicum students work in such areas as manufacturing, assembly, research, design, quality control, and safety.
+Co-op students work in such areas as manufacturing, assembly, research, design, quality control, and safety.
 They may perform tests, prepare engineering drawings, collect and record data, design tools and fixtures, and assist in supervision.
-The student’s practicum program is supervised by a college coordinator.
+The student’s co-op program is supervised by a college coordinator.

 Foundry Program students must join the student chapter of the American Foundrymen’s Society and register with the Foundry Educational Foundation.
 Upon reaching the sophomore year, it is recommended that all students apply for the Cooperative Education Program by contacting the Advising Office in agreement with many sponsoring industries.